Greenfield convicted sex offender charged with child exploitation

 The U.S. Attorney’s Office said Charles Fox, 44, was indicted on one count of attempted sexual exploitation of a child, two counts of sexual exploitation of a child and two counts of receipt of child pornography.
 He was arrested on June 26th and charged by a criminal complaint.

-Federal prosecutors alleged that Fox had a 12 year old girl in the Philippines send sexually explicit photos to him through Facebook Messanger.
+Federal prosecutors alleged that Fox had a 12-year-old girl in the Philippines send sexually explicit photos to him through Facebook Messenger.
 He allegedly paid for the images through Western Union.

 Court documents show Fox was on probation at the time of his arrest.
 He is currently being held without the right to bail.
 If convicted, Fox faces up to 50 years in prison and a lifetime of supervised release.